Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Introduction

-\emph{Introduction---}Quantum systems lose quantum coherence when coupled to their environments.
+Quantum systems lose quantum coherence when coupled to their environments.
 Decoherence results in decay of the off-diagonal terms between system's pointer states---states that are immune to decoherence---in its density matrix \cite{Zurek1981,Zurek1991,Schlosshauer2019-tg}.
 It is an essential ingredient responsible for the quantum-to-classical transition \cite{Zurek2003-qi,Zurek2006-vj} and the main obstacle in the development of quantum information technologies \cite{Buluta2009-xn,Preskill2018-xh,Nielsen2010-gq}.

 Decoherence is caused by the flow of quantum information from the system $\cal S$ into its environment $\cal E$.
-Decoherence factor turns the initial superpositions of pointer states into their mixture.
-Decoherence factor is often thought to decay exponentially, but this is not always the case.
-For instance, power law decay may appear~\cite{Schomerus2007-vt,Cai2013-ci,Beau2017Nonexponential,Pekola2020-jm,Sarkar2017Nonexponential}.
+Decoherence turns the initial superpositions of pointer states into their mixture.
+Decoherence factor is often presumed to decay exponentially, but this is not always the case.
+For instance, power law decay may appear~\cite{Fiori2006-ng,Schomerus2007-vt,Cai2013-ci,Beau2017Nonexponential,Pekola2020-jm,Sarkar2017Nonexponential}.
 Nonetheless, exponential decay is widely regarded as typical in various settings \cite{Lindblad1976Generators,Gorini1976Completely,Benatti1998-ua,Knight1976-ap,Knight1976-jq,Burgarth2017-qq}.

-At short times, decoherence takes quadratic forms related to quantum Zeno paradox \cite{vonNeumann, Misra1977-gf, Facchi2008-go}.
+At short times, decoherence takes quadratic forms related to quantum Zeno paradox \cite{vonNeumann, Misra1977-gf, Facchi2008-go,Baunach2021Copycat}.
 This transient behavior is often quickly replaced by an exponential decay, although sometimes quadratic decay initiates a Gaussian time dependence \cite{Cucchietti2005-yh,Zurek2007-ny}.

-This interplay between Gaussian and exponential decoherebnce has not been---as yet---understood or even investigated.
+The interplay between Gaussian and exponential decoherence has not been---as yet---understood or even investigated.
 We show that decoherence factor can be described by a convolution $f*g$ of an exponential $f(t)=e^{-\Gamma |t|/2}$ and a Gaussian $g(t)=e^{-\sigma^2 t^2/2}$: